tfrederick74656/spencerwantsaferrari/index.md

 ### Contribute Today

 For you tax-deductible (everything is tax deductible if you know how -- wink wink, ndge nudge) gift of $1000, you can feed the children below.
-Out charity prides itself on a low overhead of only 75%, which covers the cost of procuring our new ~~Ferrari~~ website.
+Our charity prides itself on a low overhead of only 75%, which covers the cost of procuring our new ~~Ferrari~~ website.

 ![Starving Children](./starvingchildren2.jpg)